Donders-Institute/bidscoin/docs/installation.rst

 Where ``<bidscoin_tool>`` is a BIDScoin tool (e.g., ``bidsmapper``, ``bidscoiner``, ``dicomsort``) and ``<bidscoin_tool_args>`` are the tool's arguments.

-If your data doesn't reside in home directory, add ``--bind`` Singularity argument which maps a directory from the host system to one inside the Singularity container.
+If your data doesn't reside in home folder, add ``--bind`` Singularity argument which maps a folder from the host system to one inside the Singularity container.

 .. code-block:: console